aaronbloomfield/ccc/hws/metamask/index.md

 At this point, the MetaMask extension should be connected to your account on the private Ethereum blockchain -- you can tell if this is the case because it will report your balance in the MetaMask window.
 Note that if you restart Chrome, you may have to re-enter your MetaMask password.
 Also, it will say "Not connected" to the left of the account name -- that's fine for now, since we have not yet created a web page for it to connect to; that "Not connected" is that it is not connected to the current web page, it is not indicating a the presence (or lack thereof) of a connection to the blockchain.

+If you are having problems with this setup, you can also have Metamask create a new account for you, and the fund it with the course faucet.

 <br clear="all">

 <!---